Keff1990/voting_app/yearly_upload_files/README.md

   2. `full_name` – Name displayed to voters
 - Keep the header row and provide one row per nominee.
 - The application reads these files on startup to populate the ballot choices.
+- An "Abstain" option is automatically appended by the application; no CSV row is required for it.

 ### Sample Rows